+Can you still ovulate with blocked fallopian tubes?
 If the fallopian tubes are blocked, the sperm cannot get to the egg to fertilize, nor can a fertilized egg travel to the uterus.

 If you take an ovulation test and it shows positive, it means there’s a rise luteinizing hormone (LH) which signals the ovary is ready to release an egg.
 Sex had during this time is more likely to result in pregnancy.

 Although a positive ovulation test doesn’t say whether your fallopian tubes are open, there are other ways to find out.
 But if your fallopian tubes are blocked, you may show no symptoms at all.